Aarleks/dralexnorman/content/post/2018-07-07-a-literate-vimrc.md

 ---
-title: an attempt at a literate vimrc file
+title: An Attempt at a Literate vimrc File
 author: alex norman
 date: '2018-07-06'
 slug: a-literate-vimrc-file